hanpari/sovereign/source/02/051_the egg.md

 "Stop overreacting, Simone.
 The egg is not a weapon."

 "Oh, is it not?
 So what is it, then?
-Something has exploded, one of the items we found.
+Something has exploded, probably one of the items we found.
 But now, you are absolutely sure that the suspicious grenade-like egg is no weapon.
-Even simpleton like Gromov will not swallow the lie it is just a piece of decoration, especially, if you keep making fuzz about it."
+Even simpleton like Gromov will not swallow the lie it was just a piece of decoration.
+Especially, if you keep making fuzz about it."

+"The motor malfunctioned.
+The explosion came from the rear section, not the store.
+And I am not making fuzz.
+The egg is mine.
+I mean the egg is ours.
+He had no right to confiscate it."

+"The egg is dangerous," Simone insisted.
+"Everything the Emperor touched is cursed.
+The DOZOR is after it."

+"My lovely Simone!
+Calm down.
+You can get millions for these artifacts, so the criminals target them, which, unfortunately, led to many deaths and misfortunes.
+There is no need to invent some mysterious organization, though.
+I agree that having the artifact may bring disaster, but not because of curses or accidental explosions.
+Remember, we did not disclose the target of our expedition to anyone else, so nobody knows what we were after.
+We are safe."

+"We are not, you jerk.
+We are not safe at all, Khamal.
+What about the encrypted message someone had sent from our ship?
+I saw you were panicking back then."

+"There was no encrypted data.
+Modern devices tries communicate every now and then.
+Relax!
+As soon as we are back home, I put the egg into a bank safe.
+I took all possible precautions, trust me."

+Simone sneered.
+"If you took all possible precautions, we would never happen to be here, two survivals of five, locked up by a paranoid captain.
+I have to apologize to Gromov, anyway.
+A shut-in like him knows more about safety than you.
+By the way, he wants to meet you afterward.
+From what he said, I guess he intend to interrogate you about our purpose here.
+Pretty sure you will have hard times to satisfy his curiosity.
+I wonder what you want to tell him about the egg."

+Professor Zhutra frowned: "Nothing, absolutely nothing.
+No one has right to stick one's nose into my, sorry, our business.
+We obtained the egg legally, I can prove as much."

+"Good luck with that.
+Hyenas are known for their firm bites."

+Under impression that the raging storm was over, Khamal smiled back and stated confidently: "No worries.
+As you said before, he is a simpleton.
+If I throw at him some technical jargon, like a quantum calibration machine, he will trust me.
+Deep inside, these blokes suffer from inferiority complex.
+He never admits he has no idea what I am talking about."